 \section{Introduction}

-Large Language Models (LLMs) have greatly improved the performance on countless natural language processing applications across many domains \cite{DBLP:journals/corr/abs-2005-14165}.
-While there exist closed services such as OpenAI's ChatGPT \cite{DBLP:journals/corr/abs-2303-08774}, Anthropic's Claude \cite{claude3} and Google's Gemini \cite{DBLP:journals/corr/abs-2312-11805}, these are very expensive to use, don't scale well to large amounts of requests, and pose a risk e.g. in terms of data security.
+Large Language Models (LLMs) have greatly improved the performance on most natural language tasks, and often show surprisingly good zero-shot generalization to new domains \citep{Singhal2023-vs}.
+However, training on a specific target domain is often the means of choice to reach the best tradeoff in terms of scalability, domain knowledge, inference costs, and other factors.

-To mitigate these risks, there exists the possibility of developing LLMs from scratch to better fit the specific requirements in terms of scalability, domain knowledge, inference costs, etc. However, training competitive LLMs from scratch requires huge amounts of resources, including both compute and manpower, making it practically intractable for most teams.
-For example, to develop the most recent Llama-3 models at meta, more than 500 people contributed to the project and 16,000 H100 GPUs were utilized \cite{DBLP:journals/corr/abs-2407-21783}.
+While earlier approaches have trained domain-specific models from scratch \citep{beltagy-etal-2019-scibert,alsentzer-etal-2019-publicly}, the big effort of training competitive LLMs have meant that researchers and practitioners more commonly use continued pretraining (CPT), see e.g. \citet{gururangan-etal-2020-dont,ke2023cpt}, as compute requirements grew from using 1024 V100 GPUs over several days for RoBERTa as a larger BERT-like model \citep{liu20roberta} to the 16,000 H100 GPUs used for recent Llama-3 trainings \cite{DBLP:journals/corr/abs-2407-21783}.

-Instead of training from scratch, one could use existing pretrained models, such as Llama-3.1 \cite{DBLP:journals/corr/abs-2407-21783} for their use-cases.
-However, these models typically lack specific knowledge, in our case about the e-commerce domain.
+For e-commerce applications such as many seen at eBay, one could use existing pretrained models, such as Llama-3.1 \cite{DBLP:journals/corr/abs-2407-21783} for their use-cases.
+However, these models typically lack specific knowledge about the e-commerce domain.

-As a solution, we continue training the Llama base models on a large amount of e-commerce data.
-This way we introduce the domain specific knowledge into the model while at the same time keeping the general capabilities of the model intact.
+Instead, we continue training the Llama base models on a large amount of e-commerce data.
+This way we introduce the domain specific knowledge into the model, while at the same time keeping the general capabilities of the model intact.
 This technique is known as \lq{}continued pretraining\lq{} and the training setup has to be carefully balanced to prevent the model from degrading too much in performance on general domain tasks.

-In Table \ref{tab:related_work}, we compare recent continuous pretraining works in terms of the domain, the size of the models as well as the amount of training data.
+In Table \ref{tab:related_work}, we compare recent continuous pretraining works in terms of the domain, the size of the models, as well as the amount of training data.

 As can be seen, our work is at a significantly larger scale than most existing works, either in terms of model size or in terms of tokens used for training, or both.
 We share our insights regarding large-scale model adaptation.
 In particular, we compare the model adaptation for models of different sizes and discuss the observed differences in behavior.
 We also explore the possibility of model merging to better control the trade-off between general- and domain-specific knowledge.